-For starters, SOC refers to Service Organization Controls.
-These are comprised of a series of standards designed to help measure how well a given service organization controls its information.
-The purpose of these standards is to provide confidence and peace of mind for organizations when they partner with third parties.
-A SOC organization will have been audited by an independent certified public accountant who determined the firm has the appropriate SOC safeguards and procedures in place.
+For starters, SOC is a system of service organization controls.
+SOC stands for “system and organization controls,” and the controls are a series of standards designed to help measure how well a given service organization conducts and regulates its information.
+The purpose of SOC standards is to provide confidence and peace of mind for organizations when they engage third-party vendors.
+A SOC-certified organization has been audited by an independent certified public accountant who determined the firm has the appropriate SOC safeguards and procedures in place.

-SOC 2 concerns the internal controls in place at the third-party service organization.
-For a company to receive SOC 2 certification, it must have sufficient policies and strategies that satisfactorily protect the client’s data.
+SOC concerns the internal controls in place at the third-party service organization.
+For a company to receive SOC certification, it must have sufficient policies and strategies that satisfactorily protect clients’ data.

-The key distinction between SOC 1 and SOC 2 is the latter is designed for more advanced IT service providers.
-These can include managed IT service providers, cloud computing vendors, data centers, Software-as-a-Service companies and more.
+The SOC 2 protocol is designed for more advanced I.T. service providers.
+These can include managed I.T. service providers (MSPs), cloud computing vendors, data centers, and SaaS (software-as-a-service) companies.

 The SOC 2 framework includes five key sections, forming a set of criteria called the Trust Services Principles.
 These include:

-A company that has achieved SOC 2 type II certification has therefore proven that its system is designed to keep its clients’ sensitive data secure.
-When it comes to working with the cloud and related I.T. services, such performance and reliability is absolutely essential and increasing required by regulators, examiners and auditors.
+A company that has achieved SOC 2 Type II certification has proven its system is designed to keep its clients’ sensitive data secure.
+When it comes to working with the cloud and related I.T. services, such performance and reliability is absolutely essential and increasingly required by regulators, examiners, and auditors.